 - Attach a separate Word document that contains tables and figures.

-- All submissions will be blind reviewed by two referees; therefore, all manuscripts should exclude author information and any references to the author.
+- Article submissions (empirical studies, discussions of teaching practices, and critical essays) will be blind reviewed by two referees; therefore, all manuscripts should exclude author information and any references to the author.

 - It is the author’s responsibility to ensure the submission is original and that paraphrased information and quotations are cited correctly.